Duke ITAC - July 21, 2011 Minutes

 Another area of exploration for DDI was in 3D video and computer modeling.
 In this case devices were not loaned out, but specialty labs featuring advanced video editing software and high-end monitors were made available.
 This technology was applicable to a much smaller number of people and has a significantly steeper learning curve than most DDI technologies.
 Continued access will be provided but unlikely to move on to broader support.

-In the classroom, DDI experimented with Poll Everywhere (http://www.polleverywhere.com/) software as a replacement for traditional clicker devices.
+In the classroom, DDI experimented with Poll Everywhere (http://www.polleverywhere.com/(link is external)) software as a replacement for traditional clicker devices.
 Both web enabled smart phones and laptops can use this software eliminating the need to purchase additional devices, and providing users with the ability to use a familiar device.
 Text message capable phones can also be used in place of web browsing when necessary, but campus cellular signal may proved to be problematic in some classrooms.
 This project will be continued for another year.
 Ed Gomes will also be pursuing this project as it relates to the eLearning roadmap group.
 Bob Johnson asked why students could not use the wireless network when cellular networks were unavailable.
 Lynne responded that many students could, but that the texting feature relies on the cellular network.

 Lynne noted that the Link's technology loaner pool has been an extraordinarily used and popular offering.
 There were 4,000 equipment loans in AY2011, a 26% increase over the previous year.
 Popular items were Flip cameras, HD video cameras, and 5th generation iPods for simple recording.